cascade-tech-ai/cascadetech.ai/_posts/2025-09-19-vllm-predicted-outputs.md

 - Next the output tokens are processed one at a time often at 10 or more milliseconds per token, 100x or more times slower than their input tokens, even though the actual math and weights that process them are identical to input.

-<strong>tldr:</strong> Smart Predicted Outputs uses a prediction about the contents of the model's output to allow
+<strong>tldr:</strong> Predicted Outputs uses a prediction about the contents of the model's output to allow
 output tokens to be processed in parallel.
 When the predictions are even partially correct it can dramatically reduce the latency of llm generations.